-You may decline coverage during your initial enrollment period.
+You and/or your family members may decline coverage during your initial enrollment period.
 To do so, you must submit a completed qualifying waiver provided by your school before your school's required deadline.
-You may enroll in this plan later if you qualify under the Special Enrollment Rules below.
+You and/or your family members may enroll in this plan later if you qualify under the Special Enrollment Rules below.

-Special Enrollment Rule #1

-If you declined enrollment for yourself because of other health insurance coverage, you may enroll in the plan later if the other coverage ends involuntarily.
-Coverage will begin on the day after the other coverage ends.

-Special Enrollment Rule #2

-If you become eligible for a premium assistance subsidy under Medicaid or a state Children's Health Insurance Program (CHIP), you may be able to enroll yourself at that time.
-To do so, you must request enrollment within 60 days of the date you become eligible for such assistance.
+- Special Enrollment Rule #1 - If you declined enrollment for yourself or your family members because of other health insurance coverage, you or your family members may enroll in the plan later if the other coverage ends involuntarily.
+Coverage will begin on the day after the other coverage ends. - Special Enrollment Rule #2 - If you acquire new family members due to a qualifying event, you may be able to enroll your newly eligible family members at that time.
+For more information, see Enrolling New Family Members section. - Special Enrollment Rule #3 - If you or your family members become eligible for a premium assistance subsidy under Medicaid or a state Children's Health Insurance Program (CHIP), you may be able to enroll yourself and/or your family members at that time.
+To do so, you must request enrollment within 60 days of the date you and/or your family members become eligible for such assistance.
 Coverage will begin on the first day of the month after becoming eligible for such assistance.